| Restaurante Kinich in Izamel, Mexico. |

 Is this a scene from a previous century?
 No. It is present day at the Restaurante Kinich, one of our favourite places to eat when we are in the pretty colonial City of Izamal.
 There is nothing like fresh corn tortillas, hot off the griddle!
 Tasty!

-My sister Valdine in 2008 at Tortilladoras near our house |
+| My sister Valdine in 2008 at Tortilladoras near our house |

 My sister Joann, who lives on Isla during the summer, likes to purchase from one of the smaller establishments two or three tortillas at a time - completely confounding the clerks.

-My sister Joann in the new Chedraui Store |
+| Sister Joann in the new Chedraui Store |

 “How much do we charge?”
 They wonder.

-Eventually Joann decided to buy the normal amount, and give the unwanted remainder to someone else to enjoy.
+Eventually, Joann decided to buy the normal amount and give the unwanted remainder to someone else to enjoy.
 I’m sure they still chuckle about the “Crazy Gringa.”

-With the arrival of the large Chedraui Super Store on the island we were concerned that the smaller establishments would disappear.
+With the arrival of the large Chedraui Super Store on the island, we were concerned that the smaller establishments would disappear.

-In the commercial tortilladoras the
+In the commercial tortilladoras, the

-pre-processed grain is purchased in large sacks – often truckloads at a
+pre-processed grain is purchased in large sacks, often truckloads at a

 time.
 The corn flour is treated with

-calcium hydroxide to release the niacin in the corn and to make it easier on
+calcium hydroxide to release the niacin in the corn and to make it easier to digest.
+The dough is quickly stamped

 into thin circles with a machine, and a conveyor belt takes the tortillas to be